Step 1: Get Prepared

 Other Things to Consider

 Have a PlanDraft a family or work emergency plan outlining how you’ll respond during an earthquake, especially if you’re separated.
 Make sure to consider pets and people who need extra help.
 Making a plan is a great way to start.

 Build an Emergency KitStock enough food, water and emergency supplies to sustain you for a minimum of three days.
 Longer is better.
 Need a quick solution?
-Total Prepare is a Great Shakeout Partner and provides purchasable emergency kits.
+SOS is a Great Shakeout Partner and provides purchasable emergency kits.

 Creat grab-and-go bagsEarthquakes aren’t guaranteed to happen when you’re at home.
 Have emergency kits for your vehicle and workplace.
-You can also find kits like this through Total Prepare.
+You can also find kits like this through SOS.

 Seismically Secure Your Home / WorkplaceIdentify items that may topple in your home, workplace or school.
 Secure heavy furniture to wall studs.

 Consider Earthquake InsuranceContact your provider and find out what’s available or recommended.

 Develop, review and exercise your continuity plan.
 Here are a few helpful websites: